 Unknown Pleasures (2002)

-It is a 2002 Chinese movie directed by Jia Zhangkestarring Wu Qiong, Zhao Weiwei and Zhao Tao as 3 young men residing in Datong in 2001, part of the new “Birth Control” generation.
-Fed by a consistent diet of pop culture, both Chinese and Western, the movie’s characters represent a new kind of individuals in the PRC, separated from reality with the media and web spectacle.
+This 2002 Chinese film, directed by Jia Zhangke, features Wu Qiong, Zhao Weiwei, and Zhao Tao as three young men living in Datong in 2001, embodying the emerging “Birth Control” generation.
+Influenced by a steady stream of both Chinese and Western pop culture, the characters illustrate a new type of individual in the People’s Republic of China, disconnected from reality by the pervasive influence of media and online spectacle.

-The movie competed for the Palme d’Or at the 2002 Cannes movie Festival, which was later won by Roman Polanski for The Pianist.
-It is Jia’s third feature after 1997’s Xiao Wu and 2000’s Platform, and is in some cases considered the last movie in a trilogy about a China in transformation.
+The film contended for the Palme d’Or at the 2002 Cannes Film Festival, which was ultimately awarded to Roman Polanski for The Pianist.
+This marks Jia’s third feature, following 1997’s Xiao Wu and 2000’s Platform, and is often regarded as the concluding installment of a trilogy exploring the transformation of China.

 Blind Shaft (2003)